ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 - _`bdsa2024group19chirprazordeploy`_ handles deployment to Azure.
 When a pull request to the main branch closes with a merge, this workflow deploys the new version to our website.

 All of our workflows run on a local Ubuntu instance, that is created at the start of the workflow.
-All the workflows checks out our code base, sets up .NET8 and runs a dotnet restore, build and test.
+All the workflows check out the code base, set up _.NET_ and use it to restore, build and test the project.
-The deployment and release workflow then deploys the newly build application to Azure.
-Finally the release workflow creates a new github release with the necessary files.
+The deployment and release workflow then deploys the newly built application to Azure.
+Finally the release workflow creates a new GitHub release with the necessary files.

 ![Illustration of _Chirp! build, test and deployment workflows as a UML activity diagram.](images/github-actions.png)